Faculty:Faculty of Arts, Humanities and Social Sciences

 Courses taught: English Literature

-Dr Cassie Gorman teaches on undergraduate and postgraduate modules in English Literature.
+Dr Cassie Gorman is an Associate Professor of Early Modern Literature and Philosophy and Course Leader for ARU's BA (Hons) English Literature.
+She teaches on undergraduate and postgraduate modules in English Literature.
 Her research focuses on early modern literature and philosophy.

 Prior to joining ARU, Cassie was a Visiting Lecturer at the University of Birmingham and held lectureships in English at Oriel College, Oxford and Trinity College, Cambridge.
 She completed her PhD at the University of Cambridge in 2014.

 Her research explores ways in which English imaginative literature of the seventeenth century was not only responsive to but a part of scientific progress, with particular interests in early modern women’s writing and the reciprocal influence between corpuscular philosophy and theological thought.

 Cassie's first monograph, The Atom in Seventeenth-Century Poetry (D.S.
 Brewer, 2021), investigates a remarkable ‘poetics of the atom’ in the early modern period, through which poets and philosophers sought positive, spiritual motivation in the concept of material indivisibility.
 She has also published papers on Henry More, Lucy Hutchinson and Thomas Traherne, and co-edited a volume of essays on the latter with the theologian Elizabeth Dodd: Thomas Traherne and Seventeenth Century Thought (D.S.
 Brewer, 2016).
 Cassie is beginning a new research project on early modern women’s alchemical writing.
 She is a member of the Executive Committee for the international research group Scientiae: Disciplines of Knowing in the Early Modern World.